Audit

 Audit conducts audits that address the DoD's top priorities and management challenges; promote the efficiency, effectiveness, and accountability of DoD programs and operations; and detect and deter fraud, waste, and abuse.

-We plan to begin the subject audit in May 2022.
-The objective of this audit is to determine whether the Defense Health Agency has effective controls to monitor opioid prescriptions from providers to ensure compliance with Federal and DoD opioid safety standards.
+We plan to begin the subject audit in July 2022.
+The objective of this audit is to determine whether DoD officials had effective controls in place to manage the retention and disposition of organs examined by the Armed Forces Medical Examiner System.
 We may revise the objective as the audit proceeds, and we will also consider suggestions from management for additional or revised objectives.

-We plan to begin the subject audit in May 2022.
-The objective of this audit is to determine whether the Defense Logistics Agency properly stored and maintained Army Ground Combat Systems equipment in accordance with DoD policies and guidelines.
-We may revise the objective as the audit proceeds, and we will consider suggestions from management for additional or revised objectives.
+We plan to begin the subject audit in July 2022.
+The objective of this audit is to determine whether the Defense Logistics Agency (DLA) is managing Defense Fuel Support Points in accordance with applicable policies to prevent fuel leaks and spills.
+We may revise the objective as the audit proceeds, and we will also consider suggestions from management for additional or revised objectives.

 • Office of Inspector General, United States Department of Defense, 4800 Mark Center Drive, Alexandria, VA 22350-1500